 If you tend to wake up during the night, for instance, to use the restroom or have a glass of water, and you quickly fall back asleep, this will usually not affect your temperature.
 In this case, you can measure as usual at your usual waking time in the morning.

-If you stay awake for some time after waking up at night (for instance, to tend to a child, or if you just struggle with getting back to sleep), it may be harder to catch your BBT.
+If you stay awake for some time after waking up at night (for instance, to tend to a child or struggle with getting back to sleep), it may be harder to catch your BBT.
 If you regularly get up and struggle to fall back to sleep at night, our recommendation in these instances is that you measure after what is usually your longest stretch of sleep.
-However, if this only happens occasionally, you can instead exclude your temperature the following morning.
+However, if this only happens occasionally, you can exclude your temperature the following morning.

 Waking up close to your regular measuring time

-If you wake up close to your measuring time but go back to sleep, your body may not be in a rested enough state when you measure later.
-In this case, we recommend that you measure as soon as you wake up the first time in the morning.
-If you measure after having gone back to sleep, you should exclude your temperature for that day.
+If you wake up close to your measuring time but go back to sleep, your body may not be rested enough when you measure later.
+In this case, we recommend measuring as soon as you wake up the first time in the morning.
+If you measure after returning to sleep, you should exclude your temperature for that day.

 As a reminder, movement (sitting up/getting out of bed), interrupted sleep, drinking water, and being awake before measuring will affect your temperature.
 You need to measure while lying down and as soon as you wake up; otherwise, the temperature will be affected by not measuring right away.